nuanom/nuanom-docs/src/content/docs/guides/merchant/managing-orders.md

 2. **NEW**: The customer has paid for the order.
 3. **PROCESSING**: The order is in a batch for processing.
 4. **COMPLETED**: The order has been packaged and dispatched/delivered.
 Customer receives receipt.
+5. **DELIVERED**: Shop has confirmed delivery to the customer.
-5. **CANCELED**: The order has been cancelled.
+6. **CANCELED**: The order has been canceled.

 ### DRAFT

 When a customer uses your website or mobile apps to create an order, the order is initially in the DRAFT state prior to payment.

 Customer has 3 hours to pay for the order.
-If payment is not made within this time, the order is automatically cancelled.
+If payment is not made within this time, the order is automatically canceled.

 DRAFT orders do not appear in the Nuanom app.